emily-yu/animelyrics/README.rst

-# animelyrics
+# animelyric
 -------------

 Description
 ~~~~~~~~~~~

-Animelyrics is a python library for retrieving lyrics for anime songs
+Animelyric is a python library for retrieving lyrics for anime songs
 from animelyrics dot com.

 Table of Contents
 ~~~~~~~~~~~~~~~~~

--  Requirements
--  Installation
--  Usage
+-  Requirements_
--  Examples
+-  Installation_
--  Contact
+-  Usage_

 Requirements
 ~~~~~~~~~~~~